Criminal record

 Records Expungement

 After a period of time passes, an individual may petition a Pennsylvania court to have his or her criminal record expunged.
-Expungement decisions are based upon a variety of factors, the most important of which is the effect the expungement will have on the community-at-large.
+Expungement decisions are based upon a variety of factors, the most important of which is the effect the expungement will have on the community at large.
 A Court’s decision about whether or not to grant a criminal records expungement usually depends upon the following factors:

 • The amount of time that has passed since the arrest, charge, or conviction